 "That's treachery," I said, "quick, get ready and come with me."
 We telephoned down to the station to have the conductor hold the train for Louisville a few minutes.
 This he did.
 We got into Louisville the next morning.
 I had not slept.
-The board member, Ream, and Grant Hamilton, representing the Federation of Labor, one was allowed in the Cabin Creek district without explaining his reason for being there to the gunmen who patrolled the roads, all of which belonged to the coal company.
-The miners finally struck - it was a strike of desperation.
+The board member, Ream, and Grant Hamilton, representing the Federation of Labor, came to the hotel where I was stopping and asked where Mr. Howell, the president was.